Appears to be based on a piece of lettering by Zürich-based

 Appears to be based on a piece of lettering by Zürich-based designer Pierre Frey that was reproduced in Lettera 2 (1961) [Lettera 2].

-The typeface was probably designed by Dave Farey at Alphabet Photosetting.
-It’s shown as Virgin Roman in their c.1976 catalog.
+Originated at Graphic Systems (Rapitype) [Focus specimen], probably designed by Dave Farey.
 Used already in 1972.
-Also shown by Graphic Compositions (USA) around 1985, here with a more conventional ‘H’ and a TM prefix (probably for Jackaman’s Type Masters).
+Also shown by Alphabet Photosetting. [c.1976 catalog] Also shown by Graphic Compositions (USA) around 1985, here with a more conventional ‘H’ and a TM prefix (probably for Jackaman’s Type Masters).
 Also shown by Dan X. Solo in Elegant Display Alphabets (Dover, 1992) [Fontastique Fonts].

 Farey made a digital version for Panache in 1995, with narrower forms for ‘c’ and ‘e’.
 Sold by Monotype as of 2023.
 James Fordyce made another digitization named Virginia (1999), with the original wide forms for ‘c’ and ‘e’.